top of page

 Historical Plaque

-The historical plaque was handed down to Kelly Flint on January 6, 2017, from the Barbanell Family who were the previous owners of Rockwood Cabins from 1999-2017.
+The historical plaque was handed down to previous owner Kelly Flint on January 6, 2017, from the Barbanell Family who were the prior owners of Rockwood Cabins from 1999-2017.
 The Barbanell’s received the plaque from C.W.
 “Bill” Stark who was the owner from 1975-1999, and he received the plaque from Josephine and Fred Ortman.
 The Ortmans received the plaque from Florence and Keith Cordrey in June of 1940.

 plaque.webp